Regulation on Associate and Undergraduate Education and Examinations

 a) ECTS: European Credit Transfer System which enables transferring course credits and grades of the courses which students have taken and passed in and outside the country from one higher education institution to another,

-b) Advisor: Academic instructor assigned for guiding the student during education, course registrations, graduation and in similar issues,
+b) Advisor: Academic instructor assigned to guide the student during education, course registrations, graduation, and in similar issues,

 c) Faculty: Faculties of Hacettepe University,

-e) Respective administrative board: Administrative board of faculties, schools, vocational schools and State Conservatory of Hacettepe University,
+g) Respective administrative board: Administrative boards of faculties, schools, vocational schools, and State Conservatory of Hacettepe University,

 CHAPTER II